bmickael/KFS/README.md

 ### For linking, the *ld* program must be installed on your computer, you need also *make* to build project
 `sudo apt-get install binutils make`

-### the *grub* program should be installed in order to create a disk image with kernel
+### BE CAREFULL ! the *grub* program should be installed in order to create a disk image with kernel.
 `sudo apt-get install grub`
+or `sudo apt-get install grub-pc-bin` for i386/mbr arch if you are with a EFI grub

 ### install rsync for os disk creation
 `sudo apt-get install rsync`